Check out a Banned Book!

 We encourage you to check out one of these books, read it, form your own opinion, and continue to advocate for increased understanding and intellectual freedom in your spheres of influence.

-Reasons: Banned and challenged for profanity, drug use, and alcoholism, and because it was thought to promote anti-police views, contain divisive topics, and be “too much of a sensitive matter right now”
+Reasons: Banned and challenged for profanity, violence, and because it was thought to promote an anti-police message and indoctrination of a social agenda

 - The Absolutely True Diary of a Part-Time Indian by Sherman Alexie

-Reasons: Banned and challenged for profanity, sexual references, and allegations of sexual misconduct by the author
+Reasons: Banned and challenged for profanity, sexual references and use of a derogatory term

 - The Bluest Eye by Toni Morrison

-Reasons: Banned and challenged because it was considered sexually explicit and depicts child sexual abuse
+Reasons: Banned and challenged because it depicts child sexual abuse and was considered sexually explicit